International Public Access Radio (IPAR): Public Broadcasting Service Airtime

 Is your audience under strict Internet control, Internet firewalls or censorship, or in a country that does not grant fundamental democratic rights and the right to peaceful protest?
 Do you wish to get a non-violent message of hope across any region in the World exercising your own freedom of expression, that is granted by the constitutions of most Democratic Countries where we operate from?

-All radio and TV programs originated from our members worldwide are aired unabridged, as-is, without any censorship, to most areas of the world, including Europe, Africa, Asia, Pacific in English, German, French, Spanish and any other local language or dialect.
+All radio and TV programs originated from our transmitters on behalf of any program producer, international organisation or radio station are aired unabridged, as-is, without any censorship, to most areas of the world, including Europe, Africa, Asia, Pacific in English, German, French, Spanish and any other local language or dialect.

 On Shortwave, satellite and via Internet streaming we can reach with a strong signal, often, bypassing internet firewalls & local government censorship, any country in the world, including: